EIHW/OnlinePersonalisationDMAR/README.md

 features for the shallow online-learning capable classifier, i.e. Support Vector Classifier (SVC), Passive-Aggressive-Classifier (PAC) or a Random Forrest (RF).

+Reproduction:

+**fine-grained hand activity**

+- Download the fine-grained hand activity dataset and the pre-trained model (recorded by Laput and Harrison) https://github.com/FIGLAB/hand-activities
+- Unzip all data files in `data/hand-activity/`
+- Copy the pre-trained model to `models/`
+- Run `python hand-activity/data_exploration/split_dataset.py` to prepare the data for the target split.
+Data will be stored in `data/hand-activity/restructured_data/`
+- Run `python hand-activity/model/run_experiment.py` to train the feature extractor in a loso manner based on rounds 1 and 2 of the dataset.
+User-specific models and logs will be saved in the `models/` and runs/` directory.
+- Run `hand-activity/model/extract_features.py` to extract features with the deep feature extractor.
+Data will be stored in `data/hand-activity/extracted_features/`
+- Run `hand-activity/model/online_learning_experiment.py` to extract features with the deep feature extractor to run the experiments for online personalisation models

+See also:

+>Laput, G. and Harrison, C., 2019, May.
+Sensing fine-grained hand activity with smartwatches.
+In Proceedings of the 2019 CHI Conference on Human Factors in Computing Systems (pp. 1-13).

+Reproduction:

 For the first phase, the following files are relevant:
 - `get_model.py`
 - `load_data.py`